-47% live 5 minutes or less 49% citywide
+75% live 5 minutes or less 49% citywide

-16% live between 5-10 minutes 18% citywide
+17% live between 5-10 minutes 18% citywide

-36% live 10 minutes or more 32% citywide
+8% live 10 minutes or more 32% citywide

 Walking distance to fruits and vegetables is an indicator of access to healthy foods.
-Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In Bay Ridge/Bensonhurst, 47% of residents live within a five-minute walk to fresh produce (vs. 49% citywide).
+Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3

+In the Upper West Side, the majority (75%) of residents live within a five-minute walk to fresh produce, compared to 49% citywide.

 Food security means having consistent access to safe, nutritious, and affordable food.
 The use of Supplemental Nutrition Assistance Program (SNAP) benefits, or food stamps, is an indicator of food insecurity; the majority of households that receive SNAP are food insecure.4

-Households Receiving SNAP Benefits The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.
-In Bay Ridge/Bensonhurst, 17% of households receive SNAP benefits, slightly lower than citywide (21%).
+Households Receiving SNAP Benefits

+The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.

+In the Upper West Side, 7% of households receive SNAP benefits, lower than New York City overall (21%).

-In Bay Ridge/Bensonhurst, the prevalence of childhood obesity is slightly lower than New York City as a whole (17% vs. 21%).
-Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6 Adult obesity in this neighborhood is also slightly lower than citywide (21% vs. 24%).
+In the Upper West Side, the prevalence of childhood obesity is lower than New York City as a whole-12% of children are obese (vs. 21% citywide).
+Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6

+Adult obesity in this neighborhood is also lower, with less than half the citywide prevalence (8% vs.

+24% in NYC).
 Obesity can lead to serious health conditions, including diabetes and heart disease.

-Diabetes is slightly lower in Bay Ridge/Bensonhurst than in New York City overall (10% vs. 12%).
+Diabetes prevalence is lower in the Upper West Side than in New York City overall (7% vs. 12%).
 Uncontrolled diabetes can cause blindness, renal disease, and amputations.

-Additionally, a lower percentage of neighborhood residents have high blood pressure (24% vs. 29% in NYC), a leading risk factor for heart disease.
-Bay Ridge/Bensonhurst Citywide
+Additionally, a lower percentage of neighborhood residents have high blood pressure (19% vs. 29% in NYC), a leading risk factor for heart disease.